-Whether it’s sitting down on a Saturday night, or getting home from work and plonking down on the couch for a well-earned rest, viewing figures show that the UK public love their game shows.
-There have been some excellent ones on UK TV over the years too, but which are the best ever?
+Viewing figures show that the UK public love their game shows, and those figures may well be on the rise with the country on lockdown over the coming weeks.
+There have been some excellent ones on UK TV over the years too, but which are the best?
 Read on to see how we’ve ranked our top 20.

 20. Golden Balls